SkepticMystic/pivot/src/routes/blog/add-user-auth-to-sveltekit-with-lucia-mongodb.md

 In this tutorial, we'll be adding user authentication to a SvelteKit app using <a target="_blank" href="https://lucia-auth.vercel.app">Lucia</a> and <a target="_blank" href="https://www.mongodb.com/">MongoDB</a>.
 Lucia is a framework-agnostic user-authentication library you can use with most databases.
 We'll be using MongoDB, but you can use any database that Lucia supports.
 Lucia also supports multiple authentication methods, such as email/password, OAuth, and more.
 We'll be using email/password authentication.

+You can find the finished code for this tutorial on <a target="_blank" href="https://github.com/SkepticMystic/sveltekit-lucia-mongo-tutorial">Github</a>, and you can view the live demo <a target="_blank" href="https://sveltekit-lucia-mongo-tutorial.vercel.app/">here</a>.

 ## Prerequisites

 - A MongoDB database (you can use <a target="_blank" href="https://www.mongodb.com/cloud/atlas">MongoDB Atlas</a> for free).
 - A SvelteKit app
+- This example uses `axios` to make requests to the API.
+You can use a different library if you prefer.
+- For a bit of styling, I use <a target="_blank" href="https://tailwindcss.com/">Tailwind</a> and <a target='_blank' href="https://daisyui.com">daisyUI</a>.
+If you choose not to add these, nothing will break, but the styling will be basic.

 ## Configuring Lucia